hzi-bifo/Haploflow/README.md

 ## About Haploflow
-Haploflow is a strain-aware viral genome assembler for clinical virus data.
+Haploflow is a strain-aware viral genome assembler from short read sequence data.
-It uses a flow algorithm on a deBruijn graph data structure to resolve all present viral strains which is particularily useful if a multi-strain infection is suspected.
+It uses a flow algorithm on a deBruijn graph data structure to resolve viral strains.
 Haploflow is still actively under development and release 0.1 is freely available under the
 _license_.
 It was written entirely in C++ and currently only works on UNIX systems.\
 This README lists the requirements, installation information and a short tutorial on how to use Haploflow and its parameters.